mvillafuertem/scala-1/topics/foundations/functions.md

 The identifiers `chop` and `chop2` represent subtly different things.

-Which of the following does the identifier `Example.chop` represent in the code above?
+Which one of the following does the identifier `Example.chop` represent in the code above?

 * [ ] a function
 * [ ] a value